joshgerdes/jekyll-uno/_posts/2023-10-30-Microsoft-Azure-Management-with-PowerShell-Introduction.md

 ![Microsoft Azure Management with PowerShell](/images/posts/BlogHeading-BlogHeading-Microsoft-Azure-Management-with-PowerShell.gif)

-First up, lets verify the version of PowerShell we have, open a powershell terminal and run:
+First up, let's verify the version of PowerShell we have, open a Powershell terminal and run:

 ``` powershell
 $PSVersionTable